krisnova/photoprism-client-go/internal/README.md

 # Internal

-This `/internal/api` package is temporary and is serving as reference for the API and client code that will exist in the rest of this repository.
+This directory is used to store backend code while developing.

-This is a clockwork.
-Do NOT use this code.
+This directory should NEVER contain SDK code.